 Tour to Chichen Itza

 I couldn’t leave Mexico and NOT see one of the World Wonders!

 Also, stop by Tulum beach road to check out Pablo Escobar’s Mansion

 Road back home

-For just $20, You can purchase the FULL Itinerary for Tulum.
-This include where I stayed or highly recommended places to stay, places to eat, excursions, photographer I used & more!
+All of this planning is JAMAICAN ME CRAZY.
+Trying to plan your next trip to Jamaica?
+For just $20, You can purchase the FULL Itinerary to Jamaica.
+This include where I stayed or highly recommended places to stay, excursions & more!